 At Clare we welcome students with a curiosity about the past, and a passion for learning.
 Clare History Fellows have a wide range of historical interests, including British, American and African history, which they enjoy sharing with students during supervisions and seminars.
-Clare history students not only excel academically, they also contribute to College life in a variety of ways, from sport to music and drama.
+Clare History students not only excel academically, they also contribute to College life in a variety of ways, from sport to music and drama.

 Overview